 - If you remove the Joker you must immediately use the Joker and 2 more tiles from your rack to add another meld to the table.
 You cannot keep the Joker for later use.

 - Remember to try and use your Joker as soon as possible.
 If any other player wins and the Joker is still on the rack, you get an additional 30 points penalty.

 The normal Rummikub is for 2 to 4 players.
-You can purchase a 6 person Rummikub game.
-In the 6 player version there are 160 tiles.
-The tiles are the numbers from 1 to 13 in four different colors and four jokers.
+You can purchase a 6-person Rummikub game.
+In the 6-player version, there are 160 tiles.
+The tiles are numbers from 1 to 13 in four different colors and four jokers.
 The game also has six tile racks for 6 players.

-However, you can also add another Rummikub game (sort of like playing with 2 decks of card).
+However, you can also add another Rummikub game (sort of like playing with 2 decks of cards).
 That way, 8 people can play together.
-The other rules of rummikub remain the same.
+The other Rummikub rules of Rummikub remain the same.

-With this, the rummikub rules come to an end.
-There are more Indian card games which are equally popular.
+With this, the Rummikub rules come to an end.
+There are more Indian card games that are equally popular.
 Rummy is one such game on GetMega.
 Play contests and tournaments with 100,000+ players and win more than 10,00,000 on GetMega.
 Download the Rummy app now!